strayfade/pwnagotchi/README.md

 # Pwnagotchi (*strayfade fork*)

+- This repository is mainly used to back up and store my modified `pwnagotchi` install/config.

 ### Main changes:
 - Personalized voice lines a little bit and added additional lines
 - Much cleaner UI layout (in my opinion)